Overview

 About FURiOUS

 I'm Matheus, but most people know me as FURiOUS.
-I build software, speedrun games, and keep a retro-tech aesthetic around the things I make.
+I build software, speedrun games, and I am really into technology, hacking, electronics, and related stuff.

-I work as a software developer, follow gaming culture closely, and stream whenever there is room in the schedule.
+I work as a software developer, follow geek and retro culture closely, and stream whenever there is room in the schedule.
 I love digging into how glitches work, especially in old games.

 People usually know me for Super Mario World speedrunning, including the world records that landed me in Brazilian coverage and Guinness recognition more than once.